PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 observation-destination-only change and focused runtime contracts exercise both owners.

+## Post-SiNet BatchMatMul result characterization

+The next unit contains the three consecutive unconditional BatchMatMul observations immediately after post-cleanup SA/PA MirrorPad propagation: affine Transpose input cleanup, Reshape/SE NHWC cleanup, and Transpose-input adjoint-flag folding.
+The same owner schemas and graph effects are already covered at the guarded terminal boundary and by focused runtime tests.
+The three post-SiNet locals have no consumers.

+The affine-input result module now strictly expects the exact `cleanup.post_sinet.batchmatmul_*` records, nested owner expressions, three-statement adjacency, preceding post-cleanup MirrorPad phase record, following QKV-attention composite, and absence of result loads.
+The composite itself remains outside the bounded store.
+No production source changed.

+Validation completed sequentially under core-only `uv`: the related baseline is `28 passed in 1.20s`.
+Characterization must preserve those passes and add one intentional strict expected failure.
+Targeted Ruff, bytecode compilation, and whitespace validation are required before committing and pushing this checkpoint.

+Implement only the three result destinations after that checkpoint.
+Preserve the owner calls, unconditional order, adjacent phase/composite boundaries, and all graph behavior; update the store from 118 to 121 records, run the sequential gates, document, commit, and push.
+Never create, update, or reopen a pull request.

 ## Guarded terminal BatchMatMul implementation

 The three characterized results now record inside their original guard under: